This guide will help you fix failed to detect and mount CD-ROM problem when installing the latest edition of Kali Linux.

 Insert the USB you just downloaded the missing firmware onto into the computer you're installing Kali on.
 Wait 30 seconds before clicking 'yes' to install the firmware from a removable device.

-You should have no further problems.
+You should have no further issues.